 The client had a great background in Marketing and Sales, but had difficulties with the following:

-- Large amount of no-shows.
+- A large amount of no-shows.
 In spite of scoring a decent number of appointments, the prospects had the tendency of not showing up.
-The client wanted to understand the reasons behind that issue and looked for the ways to fix it.
+The client wanted to understand the reasons behind that issue and looked for ways to fix it.